Go Back To Trail Finder

 Nearby Attractions

-The start of the trail just to the east of the large grain silos is not hard to find in the small town of Dookie.
-The trail extends both ways from this point.
-There are toilets here.
+The start of the trail is just to the east of the large concrete silos, which are hard to miss in the small town of Dookie.
+The trail extends in both directions from behind the CWA Gardens, where there are toilets and play equipment.
+There is ample parking opposite the hotel.
+The sections of the trail are:

 Section Guides